MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 ![Move Column Move To End](images/move-column-move-to-end.png)

-The following outcome is where the column is newly placed.
+This is the new location of the column.

 ![Move Column Move To End](images/move-column-move-to-end-done.png)

 ## Drag and drop

-Another way to move the columns through the dataset is the drag and drop the column.
+Another way to move a column through the dataset is the drag and drop the column.
 Move the column to the place that you would like to place it at.

 ![Move Column Drag and Drop](images/move-column-drag-and-drop.png)